Spanish Bodegones of the 17th Century

 This selection would be incomplete without some works made by two geniuses of Spanish painting who did not specialize in bodegones, but contributed significantly to the development of this genre: Diego Velázquez (1599-1660) and Francisco de Zurbarán (1598- 1664).

 Diego Velázquez was a Sevillian artist famous for his role as court painter of King Philip IV.
 In his youth, he painted religious subjects and scenes of daily life in Seville.
-His early works, such as An Old Woman Cooking Eggs, Christ in the House of Martha and Mary and The Waterseller of Seville, evidence an admirable technique.
+His early works, such as An Old Woman Cooking Eggs, Christ in the House of Martha and Mary, and The Waterseller of Seville, evidence an admirable technique.
 He popularized the bodegón in the broad sense of the term, and his skill for this genre of painting was recognized by his master Francisco Pacheco, as well as by many subsequent scholars.

-Pacheco held Velázquez in high esteem, and later became his biographer and father-in-law.
+Pacheco held Velázquez in high esteem and later became his biographer and father-in-law.
 In his book Arte de la Pintura (1649), he argued against the low status given to the bodegón in the 17th-century hierarchy of genres with the following words:

-“Well, then, should still-lifes not be held in high regard?
-Of course they should, if they are painted as my son-in-law paints them, surpassing in that genre every other painter without exception.”Francisco Pacheco, Arte de la Pintura, 1649
+Well, then, should still-lifes not be held in high regard?
+Of course they should, if they are painted as my son-in-law paints them, surpassing in that genre every other painter without exception.

 From left to right, we see an elaborate bernegal (wide cup) resting on a salvilla (tray on which glasses or cups are placed) made of pewter; an alcarraza trianera (a recipient made of Triana pottery and used to keep water cool through evaporation); a búcaro de Indias (a pot from the Spanish territories in the Americas, probably from the Viceroyalty of New Spain); and another alcarraza trianera resting on a pewter dish.
 Through the use of light, the painter highlighted the different volumes of these objects.
-As the catalogue entry for this work in the Museo del Prado expresses, Still Life with Vessels is a unique painting which transmits the ideas of timelessness and silence.
+As the catalog entry for this work in the Museo del Prado expresses, Still Life with Vessels is a unique painting which transmits the ideas of timelessness and silence.

 Spanish bodegones as a genre with the characteristics that we describe in this article occupy a prominent place in European 17th-century painting.
 As mentioned above, they received influence from Italian and Dutch artistic schools.
 But at the same time, they were undoubtedly original thanks to the peculiarities of Hispanic culture and history.
 An interesting topic for research is, for instance, the depiction of objects from the American colonies in Spanish still lifes.
 After the Baroque, the tradition of painting still lifes or including elements of still life in a wide variety of compositions acquired novel forms.
 Artworks by Cubist painter Pablo Picasso and surrealists Salvador Dalí and Joan Miró are telling examples of the timelessness of the bodegón.